thisdot/docusign-navigator-mcp/README.md

 ### Setup Steps

 1. **Add Server**: Configure the MCP server URL in your AI client
-2. **Authenticate**: Complete OAuth flow when prompted to connect your DocuSign account
+2. **Authenticate**: Complete OAuth flow when prompted to connect your Docusign account
-3. **Start Querying**: Use natural language to interact with your DocuSign data
+3. **Start Querying**: Use natural language to interact with your Docusign data

 ## Available Tools

 ### `auth_status`

-Check your DocuSign authentication status and user information.
+Check your Docusign authentication status and user information.

 **Example queries:**

-- "Check my DocuSign authentication status"
+- "Check my Docusign authentication status"
-- "Am I connected to DocuSign?"
+- "Am I connected to Docusign?"

 ### `get_agreements`

-Retrieve all DocuSign Navigator agreements with comprehensive metadata.
+Retrieve all Docusign Navigator agreements with comprehensive metadata.

 **Example queries:**

-- "Show me my DocuSign agreements"
+- "Show me my Docusign agreements"
 - "List all my contracts"
 - "What agreements do I have?"